Neural networks for classification of strokes in electrical impedance tomography on a 3D head model: Experimental settings

-The three models chosen for the test strokes are the following (cf.~Figure \ref{fig:sigma}). \begin{enumerate} \item A single ball: a test conductivity sample has one ball-shaped inclusion or no inclusion.
+The three models chosen for the test strokes are the following (cf.~Figure \ref{fig:sigma}). \begin{enumerate} \item [(1).]
+A single ball: a test conductivity sample has one ball-shaped inclusion or no inclusion.
 The corresponding label is equal to $1$ if the inclusion corresponds to a hemorrhagic stroke, $0$ otherwise.
-We approximately have $50\%$ conductive inclusions, $25\%$ resistive inclusions, $25\%$ no inclusion. \item A single ball or cylinder: a test conductivity sample still exhibits one or no inclusions, but different shapes are considered; a single ball or a cylinder-shaped stroke.
+We approximately have $50\%$ conductive inclusions, $25\%$ resistive inclusions, $25\%$ no inclusion. \item [(2).]
+A single ball or cylinder: a test conductivity sample still exhibits one or no inclusions, but different shapes are considered; a single ball or a cylinder-shaped stroke.
 The height of the cylinders is uniformly drawn from the distribution $h \sim \mathcal{U}(h_{\rm min}, h_{\rm max})$, with $h_{\rm min} = 1$ cm and $h_{\rm max} = 3$ cm, while the radius is the same as for the corresponding balls, with the values reported in Table \ref{tab:values}.
 This again corresponds to volumes ranging from $1.5$ ml to $50$ ml.
 The same labels as in the first case are used.
-As before, we have $50\%$ of conductive inclusions, $25\%$ of resistive inclusions and $25\%$ of healthy cases; the inclusion shape can be either a ball or a cylinder with a $50\%$ chance. \item Balls or cylinders: we consider cases with one, two or zero inclusions of different shapes (balls and cylinders).
+As before, we have $50\%$ conductive inclusions, $25\%$ resistive inclusions and $25\%$ healthy cases; the inclusion shape can be either a ball or a cylinder with a $50\%$ chance. \item [(3).]
+Balls or cylinders: we consider cases with one, two or zero inclusions of different shapes (balls and cylinders).
 The label is equal to $1$, if there is \emph{at least} one hemorrhagic inclusion, and $0$ if the nature of the inclusion(s) is resistive or the brain is healthy.
 Again, approximately half of the cases have at least one conductive inclusion, $25\%$ of cases have one or two resistive inclusions, $25\%$ have no inclusion.
-In particular, it is possible that label $1$ corresponds to one hemorrhagic and one resistive inclusion (cf. Figure~\ref{fig:sigma}), which is a case not encountered in the training data. \end{enumerate} For each stroke model (1)-(3), we constructed $5$ datasets for which we changed: \begin{itemize} \item the expected inclusion radius (only bigger or smaller inclusions considered), \item the electrode misplacement uncertainty and \item the amount of relative noise added to the data. \end{itemize} See Section~\ref{sec:results} for more details.
-These alterations are to be understood in comparison to the random parameter models listed in Table \ref{tab:values} for the generation of the training data.
-This results in $14$ different test sets with $5\,000$ samples each.
+In particular, it is possible that label $1$ corresponds to one hemorrhagic and one resistive inclusion (cf. Figure~\ref{fig:sigma}), which is a case not encountered in the training data. \end{enumerate}